-This year, you must enroll if you’d like to select new medical coverage, participate in tax-advantaged accounts or the child care voucher or scholarship programs, or if you wish to add or remove a dependent.
+This year, you must enroll if you’d like to select new medical coverage, participate in a tax-advantaged account or the child care voucher or scholarship programs, increase your life insurance coverage, or if you wish to add or remove a dependent.

 To make sure you have all the information you need to make your elections, be sure to:

 - Visit ALEX, our interactive decision-support tool.
 ALEX acts as a virtual benefits counselor to help you learn more about your JHU benefits options, so you can choose what’s best for you.